Normalized Convolutional Neural Network: Normalized Convolutional Networks

-Hence the effect of (4) on the Lipschitz is also reducing Lipschitz constant.
-Note that gradient of loss with respect to $k$th layer equals to matrix multiplication of gradients of $k$th loss gradient of inputs with gradient of activation functions of $k$th layer with respect to input variables.
-Therefore considering gradient of loss with respect to input variables is important.
-Summarizing (3),(4), we can say NC make loss landscape smoother.
-To verify this effect on real world, we conduct case study on ResNet-50\cite{resnet} trained on tiny ImageNet\cite{TINY} and ResNet-18 on CIFAR-10.
+It is important to note that the gradient of the loss with respect to the $k$-th layer is obtained by matrix multiplication of the gradient of the loss with respect to the inputs and the gradient of the activation function of the $k$-th layer with respect to its input variables.
+Therefore, understanding how the loss gradient behaves with respect to input variables is crucial.
+Summarizing (1) and (2), we can say NC make loss landscape smoother.
+To verify this effect on real world, we conducted case study on ResNet-50 \cite{resnet} trained on ImageNet \cite{ImageNet} and ResNet-18 on CIFAR-10/100.
+After that, Experiments were also conducted on object detection, semantic segmentation, and image generation tasks on several famous dataset.